prebid/Prebid.js/adops/send-all-bids-adops.md

 + You have a contractual agreement with your header bidding partner

 {: .alert.alert-success :}
-For instructions on how to set this up from the engineering side, see [this example]({{site.baseurl}}/dev-docs/examples/send-all-bids.html).
+See the [Publisher API Reference]({{site.baseurl}}/dev-docs/publisher-api-reference.html#setConfig-Send-All-Bids) for more details.

 * TOC
 {: toc }

 ## Overview

-In order to send all bids to the ad server, the development and ad ops setup are slightly different from sending the top bid to the ad server.

-Specifically:

-+ Your developers will edit your JS code on the site to call the `pbjs.enableSendAllBids()` method.
-For details, see [send all bids to the ad server with Prebid.js]({{site.baseurl}}/dev-docs/examples/send-all-bids.html) and the description in the [Publisher API Reference]({{site.baseurl}}/dev-docs/publisher-api-reference.html#module_pbjs.enableSendAllBids).
++ Your developers may optionally add `enableSendAllBids: true` to `pbjs.setConfig()`.
+This is not strictly necessary, as `enableSendAllBids` defaults to `true`.
+For details, see the [Publisher API Reference]({{site.baseurl}}/dev-docs/publisher-api-reference.html#setConfig-Send-All-Bids).

-+ From the ad ops side, you'll need to set up one order per bidder, so that each order can have a set of line items using targeting keywords that include the bidder's name.
++ From the ad ops side, you may choose to set up one order per bidder, so that each order can have a set of line items using targeting keywords that include the bidder's name.
 For example, if you are working with [Rubicon]({{site.baseurl}}/dev-docs/bidders.html#rubicon), you would use `hb_pb_rubicon` in your line item's key-value targeting, and `hb_adid_rubicon` in the creative.

 {% include send-all-bids-keyword-targeting.md %}